OER Fellowship Program

 Apply to be a fellow

-The application period for the Year 2 Fellows cohorts is now open until May 31, 2025.
+The application period for the Year 2 Fellows cohorts closed May 31, 2025.
 Faculty, librarians, staff, and administrators from Texas public and independent institutions of higher education and system offices are eligible to apply.
-Fellows must agree to attend a two day in-person workshop in Austin, participate in weekly virtual sessions throughout the academic year, and complete a capstone project.
+Fellows must agree to attend a two day in-person workshop in Austin, participate in monthly virtual sessions throughout the academic year, and complete a capstone project.

-Please contact Carrie Gits, Director, at DigitalLearning@highered.texas.gov with questions about the Texas OER Fellowship Program.
+Please contact Carrie Gits, Assistant Commissioner, at DigitalLearning@highered.texas.gov with questions about the Texas OER Fellowship Program.

 The future of Texas education is open, and we get there together.